 During Covid I’ve not been able to offer much in the way of face-to-face courses, but these have now started again and I can offer weekend and 6 day courses [for a maximum of four participants] as well as one-to-one tuition.

 Go here for much more info and to book your place.

-In the meantime, why not book yourself a FREE smartBoxmaker online session? – 20 minutes absolutely free to ask anything you want, and to find out whether further sessions might be a good way to further your box making.
+As a result of the Covid restrictions I started to offer online zoom sessions and these have proved very popular.
+Why not book yourself a FREE smartBoxmaker online session? – 20 minutes absolutely free to ask anything you want, and to find out whether further sessions might be a good way to further your box making.